 Redacted Police Reports

-Motor Vehicle Accident reports $0.50 for the first page and $0.25 for each additional page.
+Most Motor vehicle collision reports (MVC) are available 7 days after the accident.
+The cost of a copy of a MVC report is $0.50 for the first page and $0.25 for each additional page.

 For more information contact the Records and Identification Division at (808)723-3258.